 In an effort to address the ongoing humanitarian crisis in Greece, Thenamaris supports a variety of organizations that help vulnerable social groups.
-In 2015 and 2016 Thenamaris has contributed towards the following causes and non-profit, non-governmental organizations:
+During 2015 – 2017 Thenamaris has contributed towards the following causes and non-profit, non-governmental organizations:

 Emfasis Foundation is a non-profit organization working closely with professionals, social work experts, and volunteers to provide humanitarian response, such as food, clothing and personal hygiene items, to vulnerable and socially excluded individuals living on the streets or threatened by impending homelessness.
 The Emfasis team also provides psychological support to these individuals with the aim of ultimately helping them integrate back into society.
 A distinct program was created by the Emfasis Foundation in cooperation with Thenamaris, “Thenamaris and Emfasis – We don’t pass by…We support”, focusing on supporting the neighborhoods of Athens with a longstanding seafaring history and tradition.
 The funding of a Mobile Support Unit to undertake this work included the purchase of a van, survival kits, food packs, and personal hygiene kits for individuals living on the street and also covered the associated expense of three social workers focused on the specific targeted neighborhoods.